-Condition 10 of consent 5848-1 specifies that the discharge shall not raise the temperature of the Pātea River above 25°C. In addition to the self-monitoring undertaken by the Company, the Council also monitors the temperature of the Pātea River at East Road, upstream and downstream of this discharge.
+Condition 10 of Consent 5848-1 specifies that the discharge shall not raise the temperature of the Pātea River above 25°C. In addition to the self-monitoring undertaken by the Company, the Council monitors the temperature of the Pātea River at East Road, upstream and downstream of this discharge.
+Table 5 summarises the data provided by the Company.